 Monthly recovery efforts consist of attempting to power on the transmitter for 30 minutes.
 If no carrier signal is detected, battery recovery operations will commence which consist of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off.
-The next recovery tracks will use the DSN uplink array capability on May $13^{\rm th}$ and $14^{\rm th}$.
+The next recovery tracks are on June $9^{\rm th}$, $10^{\rm th}$, and $11^{\rm th}$.

 Recovery planning continues with weekly discussions to refine the plan and procedures for the next recovery attempt this Fall by incorporating recommendations from the BEHIND telemetry assessment review and lessons learned.
-The next recovery planning meeting is on Thursday, May $11^{\rm th}$ at 9 AM EDT.
+The next recovery planning meeting is on Thursday, June 1st at 9 AM EDT.